Divination, The Occult, and Winning Commander

 Major Arcana

 Technically every card in this deck is important due to Flubs, the Fool ‘s ability, but I’ve selected 22 cards in this deck to represent Major Arcana as a way to signify their importance to making this deck run better.
-Getting any (or all) of them on field is effectively game over and a win for you.
+Getting any (or all) of them on field is going to push you towards a win very quickly.

 The Fool: Flubs, the Fool